Oklahoma City Child Custody Lawyer

 Protect Your Rights as a Parent With a Child Custody Lawyer

-Child custody battles are often emotionally draining and difficult.
-This is true for the parents and the children.
-Self Legal Group offers experienced, compassionate child custody lawyers in Oklahoma.
-We help families who work to ensure your rights as a parent or upheld under family law and that your child or children receive what’s best for them.
-To discuss your case or to learn more about our Oklahoma City law firm.
+Child custody battles are often emotionally draining and difficult for both parents and children.
+Self Legal Group offers experienced, compassionate child custody attorneys in Oklahoma City.
+We are dedicated to defending your rights as a parent under family law and ensuring that your children receive what’s best for them.
+To discuss your case or to learn more about our Oklahoma City law firm, contact us today.

 Going through a child custody dispute?
-Call (405) 451-3534 us today for a consultation with a child custody attorney in OKC.
+Call (405) 451-3534 us today for a consultation with a child custody lawyer in Oklahoma City.

 How Child Custody Is Determined in Oklahoma

-When it comes to your child, it is understandable that your feelings as a parent can escalate any situation.
-In the case of divorces, separations, and general custody battles, children can amplify any situation.
-Mostly, the parents make these sorts of situations worse, as a former couple can sometimes battle out for full custody.
-It is important that before attempting a custody battle, you need to know what child custody means and what offenses could take away custody rights.
-In its definition child custody is when: a custodial parent is a parent who is given physical or legal custody of a child by court order.
+When it comes to your child, it is understandable that your parental instincts can intensify any situation.
+In cases of divorces, separations, and general custody disputes, emotions can run high.
+Often, the conflict is exacerbated as couples struggle over full custody.
+It is important to understand what child custody entails and what factors may affect a parent's custody rights.
+Child custody is defined as the legal and physical custody of a child granted by court order.

-- Child abuse, domestic violence or drug abuse
+- Any history of child abuse, domestic violence, or drug abuse

-- Which parent is most likely to grant frequent visitation to the other parent
+- The likelihood of each parent to facilitate frequent visitation with the other parent

 Types of Child Custody